Boris Johnson tipped to win as UK Tories reveal new leader

 The winner replaces Theresa May, who announced her resignation last month, and will officially become prime minister on Wednesday.

-It will be a huge upset if the winner is not Johnson, who has wooed Conservatives by promising to succeed where May failed and lead the U.K. out of the European Union on the scheduled date of Oct.
+It will be a huge upset if the winner is not Johnson, a former London mayor who has wooed Conservatives by promising to succeed where May failed and lead the U.K. out of the European Union on the scheduled date of Oct.
 31 — with or without a divorce deal.

-Several Conservative ministers have already announced they will resign to fight any push for a “no-deal” Brexit.
+Several Conservative ministers have already announced they will resign to fight any push for a “no-deal” Brexit, an outcome economists warn would disrupt trade and plunge the U.K. into recession.

+May stepped down after Britain’s Parliament repeatedly rejected the withdrawal agreement she struck with the 28-nation bloc.
+Johnson insists he can get the EU to renegotiate — something the bloc insists it will not do.

+If not, he says Britain must leave the EU on Halloween, “come what may.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.